-In addition to that, with no disrespect to the true financial advisors out there who respect their clients and sincerely look out for all of their needs and best fits for products, KYC forms in no way guarantee that a financial advisor will do what is truly best for the clients, especially considering that depending on the licensing agreements, sponsorship for licenses, etc., many (if not most) financial planners are restricted to the products they "recommend", or in other words, SELL, to the client.
-How anyone can say that an RBC financial advisor is completely unbiased is completely beyond me.
-Does anyone honestly believe that if an RBC advisor thinks a particular TD Bank product is slightly better for the client that they'll really send them up the street to the other bank?
+In addition to that, with no disrespect to the true financial advisors out there who respect their clients and sincerely look out for all of their financial and planning needs and best fits for products, KYC forms in no way guarantee that a financial advisor will do what is truly best for the clients, especially considering that depending on the licensing agreements, sponsorship for licenses, etc., many (if not most) financial planners are restricted to the products they "recommend", or in other words, SELL, to the client.
+How anyone can say that a BMO Nesbitt Burns financial advisor is completely unbiased is completely beyond me.
+Does anyone honestly believe that if a BMO advisor thinks a particular TD Bank product is slightly better for the client that they'll really recommend them to go across the street to TD Waterhouse or any other financial Institution?

 That isn't realistic at all.
-If the client fills out a KYC with RBC it doesn't mean the client ends up with the best product for their needs.
-It simply means they're likely to end up with the closest fit available from RBC.
-Thousands of investors a year get killed on stocks and lose millions in mutual funds after signing KYCs and trusting their "advisors".
-Many of them would have been much better off in an exempt, real estate backed project that they can actually understand and personally evaluate risk on.
+If the client completes a KYC form with BMO Nesbitt Burns it doesn't mean the client ends up with the best financial products for their needs.
+It simply means they're likely to end up with the closest fit available from BMO.
+Thousands of investors every year get killed on stocks and lose millions of dollars in mutual funds after signing KYC forms and trusting their "advisors".
+Many of them would have been much better off in an exempt, Real Estate backed project that the investor can actually understand and personally evaluate risk on their own.

-KYCs in relation to this issue will do nothing to solve the problem.
-They are being signed left and right before purchasing other products which can ultimately fall to a zero value as well.
+KYC forms in relation to this issue will do nothing to correct the problem.
+They are being signed by the investor left and right before purchasing financial products which can ultimately drop to a zero value as well.

 2) In regards to the recommendation for exempt dealers and representatives to take the Canadian Securities Course, once again this will not solve the real issues or do anything to reach the end goal of protecting investors.
 Real estate offerings in particular have nothing at all to do with mutual funds or following the stock market.
 The relevancy in being "skilled" at evaluating stocks, if such a thing truly exists, doesn't apply to evaluating land opportunities and future development sites.
 INVESTING IN ANYTHING HAS RISKS!
-Let the client decide if they want to gamble on land or stocks.
+Let the client decide if they want to invest in land or stocks.
 Given the current regulations anyone investing over \$10,000 must sign an eligible investor form regardless.
 How are these points being missed?
 If a new investor chooses to invest in an exempt offering and loses their \$10,000, it's not perfect but at least the downside has been capped.
 If they lose more than \$10,000 it is because they qualified to make that choice!
 That is based on regulations already in place.

-If anyone wants to question whether or not the current rules truly explain the risks to investors, I recommend trying to get a cheque for \$40,000 alongside of those lovely WARNING pages.
+If anyone wants to question whether or not the current rules truly explain the risks to investors, I recommend trying to get a cheque for \$50,000 alongside of those lovely Risk Acknowledgement WARNING pages.
 If the project makes sense, and the investor qualifies, let them choose how to invest their money.
-Taking a securities course isn't going to in any way affect my ability to effectively choose properties and then spend three years trying to re-zone it for development.
-An actual, true, real estate course, and land use course would do a lot of people (including investors) way more good than anything CSC related.
+Taking a securities course isn't going to in any shape or form improve my ability to effectively choose properties and then spend three years trying to re-zone it for development.
+An actual, true, real estate investment and land use course would provide many people, including investors and consultants in the Real Estate investment industry way more education than anything that is CSC related.